 From the car park, cross the road and follow the track into Saddlescombe Farm.
 On your left you'll see the National Trust 'Newtimber Hill' sign.
 Enter the gate, turn left immediately, and follow the path uphill.
 Go over the stile alongside the metal gate, and bear right.

-On your left is the the remains of the disused chalk quarry.
+On your left is the remains of a disused chalk quarry.
 Continue uphill to the top-most edge of the quarry, and take in the views of the Devil's Dyke valley.
 To the right of the valley lies Fulking Escarpment (with its pylons perched on the top).
 Further to the right, you'll see Chanctonbury Ring; a hill in the distance topped with a circle of trees.

-Saddlescombe chalk pit
+Saddlescombe chalk quarry